Skip to content

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify them of a breach unless you determine that the breach has not and is not likely to cause substantial loss or injury to, or result in identity theft with respect to, one or more Michigan residents.
+If you maintain covered info on behalf of another entity, you must notify it of a breach unless you determine that the breach has not and is not likely to cause substantial loss or injury to, or result in identity theft with respect to, one or more Michigan residents.

 Potential Penalties